thunderbird/developer-docs/thunderbird-development/building-thunderbird/macos-build-prerequisites.md

 ### Mercurial

-As noted in the [Getting Started page](../getting-started.md#mercurial-version-control), both `mozilla-central` and `comm-central` are version controlled with Mercurial.
+As noted in the [Setting up a build environment page](../setting-up-a-build-environment.md#mercurial-version-control), both `mozilla-central` and `comm-central` are version controlled with Mercurial.
 This means you will need to install Mercurial.
 Here is a quick command to install it with mercurial but for a more complete list of instructions, please see [Mercurial's download page on their wiki](https://www.mercurial-scm.org/wiki/Download).

 ```
 brew install mercurial